Apnea of prematurity

 Some babies may also have poor color and an ill-looking appearance.
 Apnea episodes that last longer than 20 seconds are considered serious.

-Because most preterm and some sick full-term babies have some degree of apnea, these babies are hooked up to monitors in the hospital to watch their breathing, heart rate, and oxygen levels.
+Most preterm and some sick full-term babies have some degree of apnea so, these babies are hooked up to monitors in the hospital.
+The monitors keep track of their breathing, heart rate, and oxygen levels.
 Apnea or a drop in heart rate can set off the alarms on these monitors.

 How apnea is treated depends on the cause, how often the breathing stops, and the severity of spells.
 Babies who appear to be otherwise healthy and have few spells per day are simply watched.
-They can be gently stimulated during their occasional episodes.
+They can be gently stimulated during periods when breathing stops.

 Proper positioning, slower feeding time, oxygen, and (in extreme cases) a breathing machine may be needed to assist in breathing.

 Apnea is common in premature babies.
 Most babies have normal outcomes.
-Although mild apnea is not thought to have long-term effects, most doctors feel that preventing multiple or severe episodes is better for the baby over the long-term.
+Although mild apnea is not thought to have long-term effects.
+However, most doctors feel that preventing multiple or severe episodes is better for the baby over the long-term.

 Apnea episodes that began after the second week of life or that last longer than 20 seconds are considered more serious.

 Apnea of prematurity usually goes away by the baby's 36th week.